Working with Site-to-Site VPN

 each route):

-- Under Resources, click either BGP Routes Received or BGP Routes Advertised.
+- Under Resources, select either BGP Routes Received or BGP Routes Advertised.

 Using the CPE Configuration Helper

-After you set up Site-to-Site VPN, your network engineer must configure the customer-premises equipment (CPE) at your end of the connection.
-The configuration includes details about your Virtual Cloud Network (VCN) and the IPSec tunnels in the Site-to-Site VPN.
-The CPE Configuration Helper generates the information for your network engineer.
+After you set up Site-to-Site VPN, a network engineer must configure the customer-premises equipment (CPE) at the on-premises end of the connection.
+The configuration includes details about the Virtual Cloud Network (VCN) and the IPSec tunnels in the Site-to-Site VPN.
+The CPE Configuration Helper generates the information for the network engineer.
 For more information, see Using the CPE Configuration Helper.

 Changing the Static Routes